SmokelessCPUv2/Lenovo-Spectrum-Protocol/README.md

 # Writing

-All communication is done sending a Hid Report over the USB Device (VID/PID: 0x048D/0xC977), the report has a size of 960 byte.
+All communication is done sending a Hid Report over the USB Device (VID/PID: 0x048D/0xC977) for Slim 7 and  (VID/PID: 0x048D/0xC978) for Legion 7, the report has a size of 960 byte.

 The report size is always 960 byte, so if the control structure is less than that, fill the remaining space with Zero.